Responsible Conduct of Research (RCR)

 - Peer Review

-- The Office of Research and Sponsored Programs in collaboration with the University
+The Office of Research in collaboration with appropriate parties will be responsible for preparing, conducting, and evaluating the training.

 SEC 7009: Implementation Plan